IHigh Hall Of Fame Web Site

 been taught in Sports Medicine Class and at in-services.

 10. The Student Athletic Trainer will prepare all of the equipment and supplies for

 practices and games.
 This includes filling ice bags, stocking kits, filling water coolers,

-packing equipment, and other duties.
+packing equipment, setting up hoses. and other duties.